Winter Photography Workshop--Night Sky/Aurora Photography and Dog Sledding Adventure

 Meet your Instructors:

-Tasha Stielstra and her husband, Ed, own Nature’s Kennel Adventures and Iditarod Racing team in McMillan, Michigan.
+Tasha Stielstra and her husband, Ed, own Nature’s Kennel Adventures in McMillan, Michigan.
 Ed is a very accomplished musher, having completed the Iditarod Trail Sled Dog Race eight times and competing in numerous mid-distance races throughout the US and Canada.
 Tasha has also run in mid-distance races throughout the Midwest and Europe.
 Nature’s Kennel is home to 200 Alaskan Huskies and is the largest sled dog kennel in Michigan.
-The Stielstras are known for their outstanding dog care and dedication to their kennel.
+In addition to managing the kennel, Tasha leads and develops trips for active travelers.